burningion/grid/app/tutorials/Getting_Started.md

 Running Grid
 ------------

 On Windows, run `debug game.bat`.
-On OS X and Linux, run `debug game.sh`.
+On OS X and Linux, run `debug game.sh` in your terminal by typing <kbd>. "debug game.sh"</kbd> This will start Grid in development mode, which enables real-time scripting, preventing you from having to restart your game whenever you make changes.

 Next
 ----